ISS-GT/ru-RPKI-ready/README.md

 # ru-RPKI-ready
-This repository contains the dataset for the paper "ru-RPKI-ready: the Road Left to Full ROA Adoption" by Gouda et al., published in ACM Internet Measurement Conference (IMC) 2025.
+This repository contains the dataset for the paper "ru-RPKI-ready: the Road Left to Full ROA Adoption" by Deepak Gouda, Romain Fontugne and Cecilia Testart, published in ACM Internet Measurement Conference (IMC) 2025.
 The dataset provides essential information regarding routed IPv4 and IPv6 prefixes that enables researchers and operators to follow the RPKI planning and deployment framework proposed in the paper.
 For more details regarding the framework, refer to the [paper](https://deepakgouda.github.io/assets/pdf/IMC-2025-ru-RPKI-ready.pdf).

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17237911.svg)](https://doi.org/10.5281/zenodo.17237911)